-Crossing a cultural divide, hoisin brings the dominant Asian flavor to this sauce that still retains the American standard of a sweet and tangy tomato base.
+Crossing a cultural divide, hoisin brings sweet and savory character to this barbecue sauce's tangy tomato base.

 Every recipe we publish is tested, tasted, and Serious Eats-approved by our staff.
 Never miss a recipe again by following @SeriousRecipes on Twitter!

 - 1 tablespoon vegetable oil

 - 1 small yellow onion, diced (about 1/2 cup)

 - 3 medium cloves garlic, minced (about 1 tablespoon)

 - 1/2 cup ketchup

 - 1/3 cup dry sherry

 - 1/3 cup rice vinegar